openwisp/netjsongraph.js/README.md

   The maximum number of nodes to fetch from the server.

+- `loadMoreAtZoomLevel`

+  **Default**: `9`

+  The zoom level at which more nodes are loaded from the server when the total number of nodes are greater than `maxPointsFetched`.
+These nodes are loaded based on the geographic extent of the map.

 - `dealDataByWorker`

   The url to the worker file if you want to deal the data by a worker.